TrevorMicek/my-app/README.md

 and I love how it turned out.
 I commented almost every component so there is less confusion on what exactly everything does.
 My file structure is very neat and easy to navigate.
-I have a file for each page, a file for all images, and a file for frequently used styled components.
+I have a file for each page, a folder for all images, and a folder for frequently used styled components, called Styles.

 The only libraries I used were react-router, styled-components, & react hook forms(w/ emailjs for backend).
 I didn't use Gatsby because I